 ICP is diagnosed by excluding other causes of the symptoms, usually itching.
 Blood tests should be taken (as they were in M’s case) to check liver function (LFT) and measure bile acid levels (BA).

 If ICP is diagnosed then it is necessary to have regular liver function tests so that the doctor can monitor the condition.
 It needs close monitoring so that early induction of labour can be considered to avoid damaging the baby in utero.

 Sadly in M’s case this did not happen, leading to a devastating outcome for her and her family.
 While it is true that itching is common in pregnancy, if this is experienced then it is important that this is appropriately investigated.

-Mothers often report a feeling of knowing if something is wrong or not and that instinct can be all too easily dismissed.
-I therefore hope that, during baby loss awareness week, we can raise our understanding of ICP and important symptoms to look out for to ensure these are appropriately investigated.
-Lessons need learnt from the errors made in M’s case, and other similar cases, to avoid such a tragedy happening again.
+Mothers often report a feeling of knowing if something is wrong or not and that instinct can all to easily be dismissed.
+I therefore hope that through baby loss awareness week, we can raise our understanding of not only ICP but of the need for mothers to feel confident about raising any concerns they may have and for those to be properly listened to and investigated.
+Lessons need to be learned from the errors made in M’s case, and other similar cases, to avoid such a tragedy happening again.